ECMWFCode4Earth/tales-of-drought/handbook/_build/html/_sources/chapters/02-drought-focus/indices.md

 The **Standardized Precipitation Index** (**SPI**) is an index used to measure drought intensity.
 It works by comparing the amount of rainfall in a specific period to the historical average for that same period.
 This helps determine how much more, or less, it has rained compared to usual conditions.

 This global **SPI** is calculated using data from the era5-dataset.
-This **SPI** can examine rainfall over various timescales, including 1, 3, 6, 12, 24, 36 and 48 months, allowing for a detailed analysis of short-term fluctuations and long-term trends in precipitation.
+This **SPI** can examine rainfall over various timescales (accumulation windows), including 1, 3, 6, 12, 24, 36 and 48 months, allowing for a detailed analysis of short-term fluctuations and long-term trends in precipitation.
+The appropriate choice of time scale depends on the specific drought impact: values for 1 and 3 months are useful for the basic drought monitoring, 6 months or less are suitable for assessing agricultural impacts, and 12 months or longer are relevant for monitoring hydrological impacts.

 ```{tip}